 --Bill Schneider, Hiking Grand Teton National Park (Falcon Guides).

-"Although Leigh Lake is a great hike in July, August, and September, it can also be a good choice in June, even May in a low-snow year.
+"Although Leigh Lake is a nice hike in July, August, and September, it’s also a good choice for May or June.
 The snow leaves this area much sooner than the high country.
-The scenery is unbeatable, with Mount Moran and Rockchuck Peak looming above Leigh Lake and narrow Paintbrush and Leigh Canyons slicing into the Teton Range above the west shore on each side of Mount Woodring, the high peak between Mount Moran and Rockchuck Peak.
-The trail is in terrific shape (often
+The scenery is unbeatable with Mount Moran and Rockchuck Peak looming above Leigh Lake and the narrow Paintbrush and Leigh Canyons slicing into the Teton Range above the west shore on each side of Mount Woodring, the high peak between Moran and Rockchuck.

 The trail is in terrific shape (often double wide), and sandy beaches provide inviting rest spots along both String Lake and Leigh Lake.
 In addition to being one of the best day hikes in the park, Leigh Lake also provides a wonderful choice for an easy overnighter, ideal for the beginning backpacker or a family with children wanting to experience that first night in the wilderness."

 --Bill Schneider, Best Easy Day Hikes: Grand Teton National Park - 4th Edition (Falcon Guides).

 "This level hike meanders along the east shore of Leigh Lake to Bearpaw Lake, a tree-lined lake at the base of Mount Moran.
 The trail offers magnificent views of Mount Moran and the Cathedral Group—the three Teton peaks of Teewinot, Grand Teton, and Mount Owen.
 There are sandy beaches on the east side of Leigh Lake.
 This area is popular for canoeing, swimming, and hiking.